 Most HPP researchers utilized commercially available off-the-shelf (COTS) hardware (i.e. a datalogger) to collect data (Bristow, 1998; Bristow et al., 1994, 2001; Kamai et al., 2008; Li et al., 2016), although recently custom electronic circuits have been proposed.
 Valente et al. (2006) interfaced a multi-functional soil probe to a processing circuit.
 Dias et al. (2013) used an NPN transistor as a heat source for a SP device.
 The temperature of the transistor was determined using a circuit and transistor circuit theory.
 Sherfy et al. (2016) used an NE555 timer circuit to control the duration of the heating pulse.
 Miner et al. (2017) and Ravazzani (2017) developed Arduino-based HPP sensors utilizing currently-established DP theory.
+Liu et al.

-Liu et al. (2013), Wen et al. (2015), and Liu et al. (2016) showed that two or more thermistors placed inside the temperature measurement needles of a DP device can be used to determine probe deflection.
-Multiple thermistors are required to determine probe deflection and the method cannot be used to calculate a time series of small changes in the probe spacing radius that occurs during the time of measurement when the heater needle increases in temperature.
+- 60 (2013), Wen et al. (2015), and Liu et al. (2016) showed that two or more thermistors placed inside the temperature measurement needles of a DP device can be used to determine probe deflection.
+Multiple thermistors are required to determine probe deflection and the method cannot be used to calculate a time series of small changes in the probe spacing radius that occurs during the time of measurement when the heater needle increases in temperature. - A Self-Calibrating Heat Pulse Probe (SCHEPP) system is described that consists of a custom electronic circuit and novel inverse models for the SP and DP.
+The HPP used for SCHEPP is a hybrid of the SP and DP designs.
+SP and DP forward models are combined and used to determine changes in the effective probe spacing radius during the time of measurement.
+This effective radius compensates for model error and, similar to a calibrated probe spacing radius, does not directly coincide with the actual probe spacing radius.
+Another inverse model is also introduced that allows for determination of thermal conductivity without the need for an SP model late-time approximation (cf. Section 2.2.1 for rationale). - 70

-75 2 Materials and Methods
+2 Materials and Methods